Sporcle: Categories

 The games on Sporcle can fall into 15 categories: Entertainment, Gaming, Geography, History, Holiday, Just for Fun, Language, Literature, Miscellaneous, Movies, Music, Religion, Science, Sports, and Television.
 Each category has a number of sub-categories as well.
 Geography and Sports are the most played of the categories.

 Popularity

-As of November 2023, the site has over 1,000,000 quizzes (both published and user created) that have been played a total of around 4 billion times.
-The site reached 500 million plays on April 23, 2011, 1 billion on April 12, 2013, 2 billion on October 15, 2016, 3 billion on April 2, 2019, and 4 billion on April 29, 2021.
+As of November 2023, the site has over 1,600,000 quizzes (both published and user created) that have been played a total of around 5 billion times.
+The site reached 500 million plays on April 23, 2011, 1 billion on April 12, 2013, 2 billion on October 15, 2016, 3 billion on April 2, 2019, 4 billion on April 29, 2021, 5 billion on May 3, 2023, and 6 billion on February 17, 2025.

-To date, the most popular quiz on Sporcle is "Find the US States – No Outlines Minefield", created by user mhershfield, which has been played over 44 million times.
+To date, the most popular quiz on Sporcle is "Find the US States – No Outlines Minefield", created by user mhershfield, which has been played over 75 million times.

 Appeal

 Despite Ramme's expectation that Sporcle would appeal to older users, students also use the website.
 From October 2010 to 2017, Sporcle featured a 'College Rankings' competition on the site's home page, which tracked students registered on the site from a variety of universities, and ranked the top 100 schools according to their weekly usage of Sporcle.
 Sporcle quizzes are embedded on Mental Floss, ESPN, various SB Nation blogs, and hundreds of other sites, and are played by thousands of different users.